-We operate in certain countries where weakness in economic conditions, including the effects of the COVID-19 pandemic and the conflict in Ukraine, can result in extended collection periods.
+We operate in certain countries where weakness in economic conditions, including the effects of the COVID-19 pandemic, the conflict in Ukraine and the military conflict in the Middle East, can result in extended collection periods.
 We continue to monitor these conditions, including the volatility associated with international economies and the relevant financial markets, and assess their possible impact on our business.
 To date, we have not experienced any significant losses with respect to the collection of our accounts receivable.

-We believe that our allowance for doubtful accounts was adequate as of June 30, 2023 and December 31, 2022.
+We believe that our allowance for doubtful accounts was adequate as of September 30, 2023 and December 31, 2022.